revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

 }
 ```

-This is the strategic difference between RevoGantt and a custom timeline.
+This is the strategic difference between RevoGrid Gantt and a custom timeline.
 You are not starting from canvas math or div positioning.
 You are starting from an editable grid foundation and adding scheduling behavior through a Gantt plugin.

 ## RevoGrid vs building your own React Gantt chart